mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ## SUMMARY
 I feel I like was **STAYING CONSISTENT**.

-I finished this week on the longest daily activity streak I think I ever put together &mdash; ** seventeen days**.
+I finished this week on the longest daily activity streak I think I ever put together &mdash; **17 days**.

 I did pick up a tiny issue to the fibularis tertius tendon of my right ankle and though my left piriformis is better, it still gets knotted up.

-Swimming and biking are becoming more comfortable and I am enjoying the freedom of running just for the act of running.
+Swimming and biking are becoming more comfortable and I am enjoying the running simply for the meditative act of running.

+This was an **11 hour week**; down a couple hours from last week.

 ![Spending time on my mountain bike while training for an Ironman leads me into some beautiful forests.](/assets/jpg/bellamy-trail-977x550.jpeg Bellamy Trail, Thetis Lake Regional Park)